 The outdoor sculpture collection includes works by Alexander Calder, Henry Moore, Louise Nevelson, Isamu Noguchi, David Smith, and Tony Smith.

-Read our article about how the PUAM collection -- described in 1922 as “the oddest kingdom of shreds and patches imaginable” -- became one of the nation’s foremost art museums.
+Read our article in the Art Things Considered blog about how the PUAM collection -- described in 1922 as “the oddest kingdom of shreds and patches imaginable” -- became one of the nation’s foremost art museums.